yuki-kimoto/gitprep/README.md

     # 1GB
     git config http.postBuffer 1024000000

-### I can't create repository and see error message when I create repository with readme

-If you see the following error message in log/production.log

-    [Wed Feb 12 15:27:02 2014] [error] ...
-Can't execute git commit ...

-you need to set User name and Email of git.
-Please set user.name and user.email.

-    git config --global user.name "gitprep"
-    git config --global user.email "gitprep@example.com"

 ### How to use reverse proxy?

 You can use GitPrep via reverse proxy access